Marie-Ange Somdah: Life

 Born in Burkina Faso, Marie-Ange Somdah grew up in a family of eight children.
 When he was in primary school years, he started drawing with his young brother.
 During his middle school years in the seminary of Nasso in Bobo-Dioulasso, his passion for reading brought him to writing through songs.
 His skills of observation continued sharpening during his high school years at Lycée Newton of Ouagadougou.
 Understanding the importance of reading, observation, and imagination set Marie-Ange towards a future of writing he felt during his undergraduate years at the University of Ouagadougou in Burkina Faso.
 Moving to study in France will give him the opportunity to set the stage for a career in writing.
 While studying at the University of Franche-Comté, he helped run a local magazine, Couleur Locale, in Besançon, in the North-East of France.
 Some of his early works were published in Couleur Locale.
 His first book, Demain sera beau, came out shortly before the defence of his Ph.D. thesis.

 Marie-Ange Somdah holds a Ph.D. in French, African, and Comparative Literatures from University de Franche-Comté.
 He is also an alumnus of Boston University School of Education.
 Marie-Ange is a bilingual writer using both French and English as medium for his numerous published works of fiction and research.
-His creative works include: